quincycheng/katacoda-scenarios/conjur-k8s-secretless/overview.md

 **As the security admin:**

-Create a PostgreSQL database
-Create a DB user for the application
-Add that user’s credentials to Kubernetes Secrets Configure Secretless to connect to PostgreSQL using those credentials
+1. Setup Conjur in Kubernetes
+2. Prepare Conjur Client
+3. Enable Authenticator
+4. Enrolling App
+5. Config Secretless Broker Sidecar

 **As the application developer:**

-Configure the application to connect to PostgreSQL via Secretless Deploy the application and the Secretless sidecar
+- Deploy the application and the Secretless sidecar

 Prerequisites
 To run through this tutorial, all you need is this course!

-To run through this tutorial **in your own environment**, you will need:

-- A running Kubernetes cluster (you can use minikube to run a cluster locally)
-- kubectl configured to point to the cluster
-- Docker CLI
+Let's get started!